glide143/sample-globeapi-location-android/README.md

 #Introduction
-Globe-SMS-Sample
+Globe-Location-Sample
-A Simple Mobile Application For Sending SMS Using Globe Labs API.
+A Simple Mobile Application For offilne/online locator Using Globe Labs API.

 #Getting Started
 1. Using git clone the project or downloading the zip file